ohhsodead/arisen-studio/README.md

 ## Features
 * All major and popular games supported
-* Browse hundreds of various mods for games
+* Browse hundreds of various mods
-* Download mods to your computer
+* Download mods to computer
-* Upload the files to your console
+* Install mods directly to console
-* Install your own files to your console
+* Upload your own files to console
-* Automatically detects your game region
+* Automatic game region detection
-* Create, edit and save multiple consoles
+* Save multiple console addresses

 ## Usage

 ### Requirements
 * An internet connection
-* Console running DEX firmware
+* Console with DEX firmware

 ### Getting Started
 You're going to want to add your console address to the application so that you're able to connect.
-Go to 'Settings' > 'Edit Consoles...' and fill in the information with your console name and the address.
+Go to Settings > Edit Consoles... and fill in the information with your console name and the address.
 Otherwise you can ignore that and enter your address manually in the textbox.
 Your address can be found under 'System Information' on the console.

 ### Connecting Console
-Select your console from the list or enter the address manually and then click the 'Connect' button.
+Select your console from the list or enter the address manually and then click the **Connect** button.
 Note: this is only testing a connection to the console before you're able to install any files to it.

 ### Browsing Mods
 So to top everything off, finding mods for your console is extremely simple too.
 You will start by choosing and selecting a game from the list of supported titles that are displayed on the left side.